 But where did these police cars come from?
+When did they start to equip them with an emergency led light bar?
 It makes sense when you think about it in modern terms.
 With everyone in cars and fast vehicles, the police need to have equally fast cars in order to catch up with criminals and wrong-doers.
 In fact, some police forces in the world go as far to use sports cars in their fleets in order to catch criminals.
 For instance, police in Dubai have the pleasure of driving a Bugatti Veyron, a Ferrari FF and even a Lamborghini Aventador for their patrols.
 Equipped with the latest policing technology, painted in the colors of the Dubai police force and equipped with flashing LED light bars, these are cars you do not want to be engaged in a chase with.

 The First Police Car

 Of course, police cars weren’t always like this.
 In fact, the police car has humble beginnings that date back to 1909.
 Frank Croul, the Police Commissioner of Detroit, Michigan, saw the rise of the auto industry thanks to Ford, Studebaker, Packard and Cadillac having their main quarters in close proximity to the Commissioner’s base of operations.
 As Croul saw the growing number of cars driving around the city streets, he contemplated if they would have any use for the police.